Aakanksha0209/CSS_Properties/README.md

 ## CSS Properties Used:

+We have used external Cascading Style Sheet as well as inline so as to get a complete overview on how CSS works and how each property affects the component in a different way.

 In the project directory, you can find :

  `Background Color`</br> - Helps choose a background colour of your choice (Format: RGB, HEX).</br></br>